 In order to test the robustness of the LA algorithm, a particular set of images containing impulsive noise is prepared.
-They also include other added shapes that can be considered as distracters.
-Fig. 12 presents the results after applying the LA method to such an image set.
+They also include other added shapes which can be considered as distracters.
+Figure 12 presents the results after applying the LA method to such image set.